Early Conversations Are Where You Shape the Work

 In the last post, I talked about how important it is to identify a strong and unique position and getting in front of your prospects frequently and at the right times.
 If you’re able to successfully do that, you’ll start to see a steady stream of clients inquiring about working with you.
 What do you do next?

 This article is part of a 4-part series brought to you by Wix Studio about running valuable projects that grow your clients’ businesses and yours too.
-Wix Studio is a platform built for agencies to create exceptional websites at scale.
+Wix Studio is a platform built for agencies and enterprises to create exceptional websites at scale.
 If you're looking for smart design capabilities and flexible dev tools, Wix Studio is the tool for you.

 In this series